I’ve been thinking about waste quite a lot.

 Worst of all was when we embarked on a whirlwind four-island day trip, culminating with lunch on the picturesque and remote Koh Ngai, the remains of which would either probably be dumped somewhere there or ferried over to a larger island to be dumped.

-In Koh Lanta I briefly spotted a sign tucked down a quiet alley in the township – something about supporting the island’s first recycling facility.
+In Koh Lanta I briefly spotted a sign tucked down a quiet alley in the township – something about supporting the island’s first recycling facility with the Skip bin hire Perth.
 The sooner the better, or there may not be a whole lot left worth preserving.

 But hey, at least I’ve finally used up all my sample size shampoos/moisturisers.
 Those sachets have finally been put to good use on our travels.